justbread24/Applied-DS-Capstone/README.md

 It's possible that these classes commonly confused because the species that share similar elevation, soil, and hydrological conditions are naturally harder to distinguish from remotely sensed data alone.
 In this case it was classes 1 and 2.
 Another possible reason is that even after SMOTE and resampling, synthetic minority samples may not fully capture real-world feature variability.
 Finally, the soil types are-hot encoded collapses nuanced soil chemistry into 40 binary columns, which could potentially lose fine-grained distinctions.

 ### Key Interpretation
+Stratified splitting was essential to preserve class proportions.

+Random Undersampling provided a simple baseline but removed information from the majority classes.

+Balanced Bagging was generally more stable because it trained multiple models on balanced samples.

+Macro F1 and confusion matrices gave a clearer picture of performance than accuracy alone.

+The main takeaway is that imbalance-aware learning significantly improved the model’s ability to detect minority cover types.

 ### Conclusion
+This project demonstrates an end-to-end machine learning workflow for a severely imbalanced multiclass dataset.
+By comparing Random Undersampling and Balanced Bagging across Decision Tree, Random Forest, and XGBoost, I was able to evaluate both simple and ensemble-based approaches to imbalance handling.

+The final result is a reproducible, well-structured project that shows technical depth, model comparison, and thoughtful evaluation.
+It is designed to be understandable to both technical and non-technical audiences

 ### Future Work

 ### How to run
+pip install -r requirements.txt

+- Then run the notebook or script in this order:
+- Load and clean the data.
+- Perform stratified train/validation/test split.
+- Tune models with RandomizedSearchCV.
+- Evaluate on validation data.
+- Retrain the best models on train + validation.
+- Evaluate final performance on the test set.

 ### Repository Structure
+Folder descriptions
+- data/: Raw and cleaned datasets.
+- notebooks/: EDA, preprocessing, and model development notebooks.
+- models/: Saved trained models.
+- results/: Metrics tables and predictions.
+- images/: Charts, confusion matrices, and interpretation figures.

 ### Requirements
+- pandas
+- numpy
+- scikit-learn
+- imbalanced-learn
+- xgboost
+- matplotlib
+- seaborn
+- shap
+- jupyter